Lamden/docs/docs/dapps.md

 Users should approve every transaction initiated by the dApp.
 For this reason, the wallet initiates a pop-up window with the option to `Deny` or `Approve` the transaction.

 By approving the transaction, you confirm that you pay for processing this transaction by blockchain.
-Also, you can pre-approve a defined amount of stamps for further transactions, and this pop-up window will not appear until your preapproved amount of stamps run out.
+Also, you can pre-approve a defined amount of stamps for further transactions, and this pop-up window will not appear until your pre-approved amount of stamps run out.

 ### 4.6 RE-Approving Your Application
-Any subsequent connection requests sent to the Lamden Wallet will bouce back the error **App is already authorized to use &lt;your contract&gt; on &lt;requested network&gt;**
+Any subsequent connection requests sent to the Lamden Wallet will bounce back the error **App is already authorized to use &lt;your contract&gt; on &lt;requested network&gt;**
-If you wish the change any of the information that was initially approved, such as the contract name, icon paths, charms, etc you can set the "reappove" flag on the connection request and the user will get an approve popup to confirm your new changes.
+If you wish the change any of the information that was initially approved, such as the contract name, icon paths, charms, etc., you can set the `reapprove` flag on the connection request, and the user will get an approve pop-up to confirm your new changes.

 ```javascript
 detail.reapprove = true